 4. If you miss out, it is not the end of the world

 With projects in 23 countries around the world, we are confident that we have at least one awesome alternative for people who are not successful in getting the IEC work permit.
 If you are dead set on going to Canada, you have a couple of options.
-One, take a second gap year and apply for the following year, and two, join one of our winter instructor courses in Whistler or Jasper.
+One, take a second gap year and apply for the following year, and two, join one of our winter instructor courses in Whistler.
 Head to Canada as a tourist and become a qualified ski or snowboard instructor!

 Each year we do have a few people who are not successful in getting the work permit.
 We work closely with them to make sure that we can offer a project that is going to be suitable.
-Over the years we have organised awesome gap year programmes from sports coaching in South Africa and ski instructing in Romania to working in the Australian Outback for those who have not been successful in applying for an IEC work permit.
+Over the years we have organised awesome gap year programmes from sports coaching in South Africa and ski instructing in Austria to working in the Australian Outback for those who have not been successful in applying for an IEC work permit.